-Player j 1 Player j
+Player 1 Player j

 Cooperate Defect Cooperate Defect

 Player i Cooperate (R,R) (S,T) Player i Cooperate (3,3) (-2,4)

 Defect (T,S) (P,P) Defect (4,-2) (0,0)

-To able 3.
-Pris oner's Dile тта рау ofj f matrix: (a a) general, (b) example 2.

 The PD game is a much studied problem due to its far-reaching applicability in many domains.
 In game theory, the prisoner's dilemma can be viewed as a two-players, non-zero-sum, non-cooperative and simultaneous move game.
 In order to have a dilemma the following expressions must hold: